Victim impact statement: United States

-By 1997, 44 of the American states allowed the presentation of victim impact statements during its official process, although until 1991 these statements were held as inadmissible in cases where the death penalty was sought.

-The law varies in different states, and while most states allow statements to be made during the sentencing phase of the trial, Indiana and Texas allow for statements to also be made after sentencing.
+All fifty states allow some sort of victim impact statement at sentencing.
+However, laws vary by state.
+For example, there are variations by what topics victims can cover, if they may be read or submitted as a written document, who can submit them, if a victim can be cross-examined after reading a statement, or if it is permissible to videotape the victim impact statement.

 United Kingdom

 In the United Kingdom, the statement is known as a Victim Personal Statement (VPS).
 For crimes that affect businesses, it is called an Impact Statement for Business (ISB).
+The VPS was introduced in England and Wales in 1996 under the Victim's Charter.
+Evidence shows that it has been inconsistently applied at the sentencing stage with less than half of victims being given the opportunity to provide such a statement.

 Australia

 The State of South Australia enacted law in 1988 specifically providing for Victim Impact Statements in the sentencing process, and other States followed with legislation that either provides specifically or generally for the tendering of victim impact statements as part of the sentencing process.

 Among current issues with victim impact statements is their relative newness and a lack of research into their actual effectiveness against their theoretical goals.
 There are occasionally legal issues surrounding the admissibility of facts in a victim impact statement that are materially adverse to an offender.

 In the State of Queensland, the Director of Public Prosecution guidelines require prosecutors to remove inappropriate or inflammatory material from Victim Impact Statements prior to them being submitted before a court to prevent any such issues.